formkit/docs-content/inputs/dropdown.md

 ## Behavioral props

+The following props allow you to customize the behavior of the dropdown input.

 ### Empty Message

 The dropdown input, by default, will be rendered in a disabled state if no options are passed.
 Optionally, you may pass the `empty-message` prop a message to display when no options are available: